 • Private Network Connect (PNC)—Used to enable Webex Calling customers to extend their private network to the cloud over a dedicated VPN.

-• No Optimization—When neither ICE nor PNC path optimization is used.
+• No Optimization—When none of the ICE or PNC path optimization is used.

 Call Type

-The type of call that the user made the call with.
+The type of call that the user called with.
 Possible values are Webex Calling or Call on Webex.

 Calling Engagement Report